-Six samples were collected from the site.
+Six soil samples were collected from the site during this monitoring period.
 Two transects were taken from the previously landfarmed area W1911.
-Area W1911 was farmed during the 2019-2020 monitoring period.
+Area W1911 was farmed during the 2019/20 monitoring period.
 Four transects were taken from area W2205 which was farmed during 2021-2023.
-Figure 19 shows the location of the soil transects for the 2022-2023 monitoring period.
+Figure 19 shows the location of the soil transects for the 2023/24 monitoring period.